invictus2010/lifestream/README.md

 | 769      | 13249   | 09/13/2020 | $240.00        |
 | 770      | 11424   | 09/13/2020 | $194.34        |

 *Is your transactional data in another kind of format?
-See the `create_transaction_log` function below*
+See the `create_transaction_log` function below.*

 ## Usage